gavinmcfarland/askeroo/src/plugins/confirm/README.md

 # Confirm

-The confirm plugin provides flexible confirmation prompts with support for Yes/No questions and custom options.
+Provides flexible confirmation prompts with support for Yes/No questions and custom options.

 ## Usage